 Cortisol is another hormone that I am sure you are all familiar with.
 It is produced by the adrenal glands in response to stress.
 Cortisol is vital to our health, but when it becomes chronically high the trouble begins.

 Cortisol is released when our body perceives stress.
 This is the ‘fight or flight’ scenario.
 It helps to pump blood to the muscles, focus our minds and get our body moving so that we can escape the stressful situation.
-It also slows down body functions that is perceived as non-essential during this moment of stress.
-This includes, digestion, reproduction, sleep, fat loss and muscle building.
+It also slows down body functions that are perceived as non-essential during this moment of stress.
+This includes digestion, reproduction, sleep, fat loss and muscle building.

 Once we have felt with the stressful situation, cortisol levels drop and our body functions return to normal.
 However, as you can imagine, when we have chronically raised cortisol levels our body will not function optimally.
 High cortisol levels will slow down your bodies ability to lose fat, and it will also encourage the body to burn muscle.

 Raised cortisol levels contribute to abdominal weight gain due to the high amount of cortisol receptors in this region.